 It's true, organizations decide to migrate to the cloud because they like the cloud’s scalability, flexibility, performance, and security of services like AWS EBS.
 But ultimately, the deciding factor is the cost savings that the move offers.
 However, merely migrating to the cloud doesn't guarantee AWS cost optimization.

-EBS offers persistent storage, and each EBS volume comes with a “DeleteOnTermination” flag that, if marked false, will not delete the volume on instance termination.
+Amazon EBS offers persistent storage, and each volume comes with a “DeleteOnTermination” flag that, if marked false, will not delete the volume on instance termination.

-This process continued for a few hours, resulting in the launch of more than 50 new instances.
-Each instance had an EBS volume of 200 GB and none of them were deleted on instance termination.
+This process continued for a few hours, resulting in the launch of more than 50 new Amazon EC2 instances.
+Each instance had an Amazon EBS volume of 200 GB and none of them were deleted on instance termination.

 The Unutilized Volumes Solution

 To solve a non-utilization problem such as the one described above, the extra volumes have to be deleted.
 Below, you can read more on how to write a script that will help automate the task of finding unutilized volumes (any volume in an available state) and deleting them.

 Before you begin to delete any volumes though, it is necessary to verify which volumes are important and which ones are not.